 In terms of large-size parts, truck parts require large loads, impact resistance, and wear resistance.
 For example, the “fifth wheel” of a truck trailer is usually made of molybdenum alloyed austempered ductile iron (ADI), which has a density 10% lower than steel and is lighter in weight.
 It also has excellent noise suppression and self-lubricating properties.
 ADI can not only be used for the fifth wheel but also can reduce the weight of other parts of the truck.
 For example, ADI wheels containing 0.3% molybdenum are 20% lighter than similar aluminum wheels.

-In terms of braking device, a large amount of heat is generated when a truck brakes, and its braking device must be made of materials with good thermal conductivity, such as gray cast iron for brake discs and brake drums to ensure rapid heat dissipation.
+In terms of braking devices, a large amount of heat is generated when a truck brakes, and its braking device must be made of materials with good thermal conductivity, such as gray cast iron for brake discs and brake drums to ensure rapid heat dissipation.
 Gray cast iron containing 0.2-0.4% molybdenum has higher strength, excellent thermal conductivity, and wear resistance.

 In terms of engines, the current efficiency of diesel engines is about 40%, and in the future, it will reach up to 60%, similar to the efficiency of hydrogen fuel cells.
 The increase in engine efficiency requires higher exhaust system temperature and higher cylinder pressure.
 According to reports, the International Molybdenum Association (IMOA) is cooperating with the foundry research and development department of Shanghai University to develop molybdenum-containing cast irons that can achieve the required performance by optimizing thermal conductivity, strength, and thermal fatigue resistance.

-Thank you for reading our article and we hope it can help you to have a better understanding of molybdenum-containing steel.
+Thank you for reading our article and we hope it can help you have a better understanding of molybdenum-containing steel.
 If you want to learn more about molybdenum and other types of refractory metals and alloys, we would like to advise you to visit Advanced Refractory Metals (ARM) for more information.

 Headquartered in Lake Forest, California, USA, Advanced Refractory Metals (ARM) is a leading manufacturer & supplier of refractory metals & alloys across the world.
 It provides customers with high-quality refractory metals & alloys such as molybdenum, niobium, tantalum, rhenium, tungsten, titanium, and zirconium at a very competitive price.